ПАССИВ ГЭР - Why Not?

 A Mongolian materials engineer turned architect, who grew up in the Ger Areas and sees truly engineered and energy efficient architecture as the way to solve Ger District issues

-A company with the faith to let me roam to the farthest ends of the earth in order to let me discover what they already new was there
+A French/American company with the faith to let me roam to the farthest ends of the earth in order to let me discover what they already knew was there

-Mongolian strangers who aloud me into their homes and ask them personal questions about their financial situation, their health issues, their living aspirations and so much more
+Mongolian strangers who allowed me into their homes and ask them personal questions about their financial situation, their health issues, their living aspirations and so much more

 My time in Mongolia was proof that we live in a world filled with people who do not limit themselves by their backgrounds or education to take on a world of challenges and subjects that are not yet understood.
 We did not solve every problem in this project but something meaningful was accomplished.
 We missed our low-income cost mark, of approximately 780,800 MNT per M^2, but we also know we planted a seed around an idea that created a collective conscience and that this design is one of many to come.
 We know we are not yet finished and are hopeful that the construction of long term pipelines for future project iterations and long term investors will in time reverberate the same benefits for other families.